sourcegraph/handbook/content/marketing/content/creating_blog_posts.md

 # Creating & editing blog posts with markdown and GitHub

-We want and encourage everyone at Sourcegraph to contribute to the blog and publishing a blog post is as simple as merging an approved pull request with your blog content.
+We want and encourage everyone at Sourcegraph to contribute to the blog.
+If you'd like to write for the blog, please check out how to [propose a blog post](editorial.md#editorial-process) in the Editorial handbook.

 ## Table of contents